-Problematic skin can be devastating for some people and there are many of us that spend many a waking hour worrying about how to improve it or at the very least, conceal it.
+Problematic skin can be devastating for some people.
+And there are many of us that spend many a waking hour worrying about how to improve it, or at the very least, conceal it.
 This is when I thank the powers that be for makeup.
 It can have truly transformative effects, not only on a person’s appearance, but I would go as far as to say on their life too.
-There was a time when makeup wasn’t recommended for those with acne or rosacea but after realising how it can improve a sufferer’s quality of life, dermatologists developed makeup solutions that would camouflage acne, birthmarks, scarring, stretch marks, inflamed skin post-cosmetic treaments and even facial disfigurement without harming sensitive skin.
-While it’s mainly used on the face and neck, it can actually be used on any visible skin on the body on age spots and even varicose veins.
+There was a time when makeup wasn’t recommended for those with acne or rosacea.
+But after realising how it can improve a sufferer’s quality of life, dermatologists developed medical makeup solutions that would camouflage acne, birthmarks, scarring, stretch marks, inflamed skin, and even facial disfigurement without harming sensitive complexions.
+Whilst it’s mainly recommended for the face and neck, it can actually be used on any visible skin on the body, even age spots and varicose veins.

 One brand that has embraced this new generation of medical makeup is Avène.
-The French brand’s skincare line is infused with thermal spring water and has quite a global following amongst skincare lovers but many are unfamiliar with the makeup range, Couvrance.
+The French brand’s skincare line is infused with thermal spring water and has quite the global following amongst skincare lovers.
+However, many are still unfamiliar with the makeup range, Couvrance.
 The line of compact foundations, corrective concealer sticks, powder and bronzer are all paraben-, preservative- and fragrance-free, as well as other skin-sensitising chemicals.

 Whether you have problem skin or not, switching to medical grade makeup, that’s free of nasties can actually help to protect your skin.
 The products are surprisingly lightweight, water-resistant and all contain SPF 30, helping to prevent scarring and hyperpigmentation.
 What’s more, because the products are 40% pure pigment, a little goes an incredibly long way, giving flawless coverage.